African Space Agency

-The African Space Agency (AfSA) is a regional organisation established by the African Union (AU) to promote cooperation between the space policies of the AU's member states.
-The AU adopted a space strategy in 2016, and agreed upon the statute underlying AfSA in 2018.
-In 2019 Egypt was declared the host, and the organisation was established in January 2023 through an agreement between Egypt and the AU.
-The headquarters of the African Space Agency will be hosted in Cairo, alongside the Egyptian Space Agency (EGSA).
+The African Space Agency (AfSA) is a continental space organisation established by the African Union (AU) to promote cooperation between the space policies of the AU's member states.
+The AU adopted the African Space Policy and Strategy in 2016 and agreed upon the statute underlying AfSA in 2018.
+This marked the birth of the African Space Agency as an Organ of the African Union.
+A technical evaluation process was undertaken to select the host country, and in 2019, Egypt was endorsed as the host.
+In 2023, the African Union adopted the structural and financial implications of the AfSA.
+The headquarters of the African Space Agency is now hosted in Cairo, alongside the Egyptian Space Agency (EgSA).

 History

 Numerous unrelated space initiatives have emerged among and between various African Union countries.
-The Regional African Satellite Communication Organization was an early regional initiative, launched in 1992 with 45 members and achieved limited success.
+The Regional African Satellite Communication Organization (RASCOM) was an early regional initiative, launched in 1992 with 45 members and achieved limited success, eventually launching one satellite in 2007 and another in 2010.
 Two African Regional Centres for Space Science and Technology Education were set up in 1998, an English-speaking one in Nigeria and a French-speaking one in Morocco.
 A proposed African Resource Management (ARM) satellite constellation joint project was proposed around 2000, and founded in 2003 by Algeria, Kenya, Nigeria, and South Africa.
 The first formal partnerships were agreed upon in 2009.
 Nigeria then launched NigSat-2 with the intention it be part of this constellation.
 The first national space agencies among African Union states were the National Space Research and Development Agency of Nigeria, the Algerian Space Agency, and the South African National Space Agency.
 All operated in the early 21st century, alongside space programmes from other states.

 Discussions about setting up a pan-African space agency began around this period.
-Planning was inspired by the European Space Agency.
+Planning was inspired by the European Space Agency (ESA).
 The idea of such a space agency was included in the AU's 2009–2012 strategic plan.
 An August 2010 declaration from the Third African Union (AU) Conference of Ministers in charge of Communications and Information Technologies directed the African Union Commission to look into developing such an agency alongside a dedicated space policy.
 The idea was supported the next month in a joint statement with the European Commission.
 A September 2011 statement from the African Leadership Conference on Space Science and Technology for Sustainable Development states cooperation could occur before a pan-African institution was established.
 A 2012 meeting of the same AU Conference of Ministers reiterated the call for an AU space policy.
+The name "AfriSpace" was proposed at this time.
 By 2014, a draft policy had been developed.